svmiller/peacesciencer/README.md

     data.
 -   `add_capital_distance()`: adds capital-to-capital distance (in
     kilometers, “as the crow flies”) to dyad-year or state-year data.
+-   `add_ccode_to_gw()`: Add Correlates of War state system codes to dyad-year or state-year data with Gleditsch-Ward state codes.
 -   `add_contiguity()`: adds Correlates of War direct contiguity data to dyad-year or state-year data.
 -   `add_cow_alliance()`: adds Correlates of War major alliance